-Argentina is a country that is close to my heart.
-I used to manage some Argentinean accounts when I was still working as an A/R collector back in the Philippines, and since I am traveling in Latin America now, I am excited to finally have the chance to visit this country.
-Unfortunately, I need a visa to visit it, but good news!
-Last February 2019, the Argentinean government introduced the AVE (ETA or E-VISA) for eligible countries (the Philippines is included!
-Yay!).
-This will remove the need to apply for a paper visa, which is costly and also requires you to visit the nearest consulate or embassy to apply for one.
+Last February 2019, the Argentine government introduced the Argentina e-visa/Argentina AVE for eligible countries.
+This visa will remove the need to apply for a paper visa, which is costly and also requires you to visit the nearest consulate or embassy to apply for one.
 In this blog post, I will recount my experience when applying for the Argentinean AVE/E-visa.

 What is the official website?

 You can find it at the Ministerio del Interior, Obras Publicas, y Vivienda website (Here is the link.)
-Funny thing is, if you search online, the top website that will appear is the IVISA website.
-I am not sure if they are legit, but better apply on the official site.
+The funny thing is, if you search online, the top website that will appear is the IVISA.
+I am not sure if they are legit, but better to apply on the official site.

 Which countries are included in the list?

-Almost all countries that require a visa to Argentina is included in the list (Check it out here.)
+Almost all countries that require a visa to Argentina are included in the list (Check it out here.)

 Who are eligible?